Sony Ericsson T68

+Features

+A simple bitmap image editor was provided, allowing the creation of monochrome pictures by guiding a cursor around the canvas and setting or unsetting individual pixels (several 'brush' sizes were selectable to make this easier).
+These images could be set as the phone's background image in standby mode, and sent to owners of EMS-compliant phones.
+With EMS soon to be succeeded by the superior MMS, few owners made much use of this feature.

 A camera was not present, which was sold as an add-on (MCA-25 CommuniCam) and, at the end of the model life cycle, was offered with the phone.
 Calendar items, wallpapers, screen savers, contact pictures and ringtones can be sent to the T68i through the Bluetooth protocol, or infrared.

 The T68i was the first Ericsson (Sony) free from brominated flame retardants (BFR).